thai-ho/portfolio/README.md

-Each year is each version.
+Now is v1.
+New year gonna new me.